-Depending on the airflow configuration setup you have in your computer’s case, it will determine your intake filters’ location.
+The airflow configuration setup you have in your computer’s case will determine your intake filters’ location.
 Please refer to our article on airflow optimization to find out more.

 It is recommended that your computer case is elevated off the floor if possible.
 This will reduce the number of times you must clean your intake filters per year.